chofstede/ansible_jailexec/tests/integration/README.md

 - Regularly rotate credentials
 - Use IPv6 firewall rules to restrict access to the test server

+## IPv6 Connectivity

+**Important**: GitHub-hosted runners do not support IPv6 connectivity.
+If your FreeBSD host only has an IPv6 address, you have these options:

+1. **Use a self-hosted runner** with IPv6 support
+2. **Configure IPv4 access** to your FreeBSD host (dual-stack)
+3. **Set up a jump host** with both IPv4 and IPv6 connectivity
+4. **Run tests locally** instead of in CI

+The workflow will gracefully handle the lack of connectivity and provide appropriate warnings.

 ## Troubleshooting

 If tests fail: